chukwunnonso/Technical-writing/array_destructuring/array _destructuring.md

 ## In summary

-We've had a great time learning about the ES6 Array Destructuring.
-We've also covered some of the most important options that these features open up.
-Despite the few constraints, Array destructuring is very useful when manipulating Arrays.
+You have understood what array destructuring means.
+You have also seen some of the most vital options that the feature opens up.
+To enhance comprehension,  use it wherever necessary and make your work better.
 I appreciate you spending the time to learn from this piece.